karlhorky/blog/_posts/from-papercuts-to-standards.md

 1. Optimize for contributions from web clients such as the GitHub web interface
-   - avoid requiring a full local dev environment or terminal execution, also for changes to tests
+   - avoid requiring a full local dev environment or terminal execution, also for contributions changing tests
 2. Optimize for AI-assisted contributions
    - describe the project's style and provide instructions for LLMs in standard locations like